xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/index.md

 ## Compatibility

-The **xPack GNU ARM Embedded GCC** is fully compatible with the original GNU Arm Embedded Toolchain distribution by ARM.
+The **xPack GNU Arm Embedded GCC** is fully compatible with the original GNU Arm Embedded Toolchain distribution by Arm.

-Occasionally, when bugs are discovered and the yearly ARM release schedule would add unacceptably long delays, the **xPack GNU ARM Embedded GCC** moves ahead of ARM and uses more recent tools versions that fix the bugs.
+Occasionally, when bugs are discovered and the yearly Arm release schedule would add unacceptably long delays, the **xPack GNU Arm Embedded GCC** moves ahead of Arm and uses more recent tools versions that fix the bugs.

 ## Install

-The details of installing the **xPack GNU ARM Embedded GCC** on various platforms are presented in the separate
+The details of installing the **xPack GNU Arm Embedded GCC** on various platforms are presented in the separate
 [Install]({{ site.baseurl }}/arm-none-eabi-gcc/install/) page.

 ## Documentation

-The **xPack GNU ARM Embedded GCC** distribution includes the standard GCC documentation, in info, man and pdf format; it is located in the `share/doc` folder, for example the pdf files are:
+The **xPack GNU Arm Embedded GCC** distribution includes the standard GCC documentation, in info, man and pdf format; it is located in the `share/doc` folder, for example the pdf files are: